Himalayan blackberry

 About This Species

-Himalayan blackberry is valued by humans for its delicious berries; however, it easily invades disturbed sites, pastures, roadsides, streambanks, and forest edges.
+Himalayan blackberry (Armenian blackberry) is valued by humans for its delicious berries and was introduced from its native range of Armenia and Northern Iran.
+However, it easily invades disturbed sites, pastures, roadsides, streambanks, and forest edges.
 This plant crowds out low-growing vegetation and can create thickets so dense it limits the movement of large animals.
-Thickets can produce 7,000-13,000 seeds per square meter.
+Thickets can produce 7,000-13,000 seeds per m2.
 Himalayan blackberry also spreads by roots and stem fragments, as well as by birds and animals that eat the berries and disperse them.
+There is another invasive blackberry species present in British Columbia that is part of the same species complex and difficult to distinguish, Rubus bifrons.
+Himalayan blackberry is designated as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify